Yismen/timy/README.md

 > Admin Users: URL=`/timy/admin`, NAME=`admin_dashboard`, GATEWAY(blade @can directive)=`timy-admin`
 > Super Admin User: URL=`/timy/super_admin`, NAME=`supepr_admin_dashboard`, GATEWAY(blade @can directive)=`timy-super-admin`
 * Next, define the Super User in you .env file by providing its email in the variable `TIMY_SUPER_USER_EMAIL=` .
 This user will have plenty control of the app.
-* Next get your Pusher's credentials from https://dashboard.pusher.com/apps and use them to define the following variables in your .env file:
+* Next get your Pusher's credentials from https://dashboard.pusher.com/apps and use them to define the following variables in your .env file.
+BE CERTAIN YOU SET YOUR `BROADCAST_DRIVER` VARIABLE TO `pusher`:
 ````javascript
 BROADCAST_DRIVER=pusher
 PUSHER_APP_ID=